GioF71/coding-standards/README.md

 # coding-standards
-A collection of widely available guides, principles to be adopted as our coding standards.
+A collection of widely available guides, principles to be adopted as coding standards.
 [Credits](credits.md) will be maintened to be best of my capabilities.

 SOLID principles